Joining the Group

 If you are a current undergraduate at Oxford there are also many ways you can work with us.
 Each year we typically take on one or two 4YP (Fourth Year Project) students from Engineering – if you are a current 3rd year hoping to work with us on such a project then please get in touch so that we might tailor one to your interests.
 For other undergraduates (in different years, or departments) another option is summer research projects (anything from about 4 to 12 weeks), for which there may be possible funding available (sometimes from research councils, or departmental/college schemes).

 If you are a prospective undergrad and currently thinking about applying to Oxford – do it!
-Don’t worry too much about what (for example) The Daily Mail says about student life here: I went to middle-of-the-road state schools my whole life, and had no friends at Oxford before I came to study, and yet I found my place and had a fantastic time.
-If you are worried about the application process / fitting in / life at Oxford then please reach out, to me or to the huge number of people across the University who are working tirelessly to improve access and support diversity – they/we would be glad to help.
+Don’t worry too much about what (for example) The Daily Mail says about student life here: I went to normal state schools my whole life, and had no friends at Oxford before I came to study, and yet I found my place and had a fantastic time.
+If you are worried about the application process / fitting in / life at Oxford then please reach out, to me or to the huge number of people across the University who are working to improve access and support diversity – they/we would be glad to help.

 Postdocs / Fellowships